Members

 Director: Jan Celko

-Research Coordinator: Dana Sitanyiova
+Research Committee Delegate: Dana Sitanyiova

 ZAG, Slovenia